kanoloa/cbclient/README.md

 - queryItems(): query items that meet the cBQL.
 - createItem(): create an item in the specified tracker.
 - updateItem(): update the specified item with the given data.
+- bulkUpdateItems(): update multiple items with the given array of data.

 > [!WARNING]
 > PTC does not support this program.
 Use this on your own responsibilities.